euler-xyz/euler-price-oracle/README.md

 > Tests in `RedstoneCoreOracle.fork.t.sol` use the [`ffi`](https://book.getfoundry.sh/cheatcodes/ffi#ffi) cheatcode to invoke a script that retrieves Redstone update data.
 FFI mode is **not enabled by default** for safety reasons.
 To run the Redstone Fork tests set `ffi = true` in `foundry.toml`.

 ## Contributing
 Euler Price Oracles is a [free and open-source](LICENSE) public good.
-We encourage you to engage and contribute, no matter how small!
+We encourage you to engage and contribute.

 Feel free to [open](https://github.com/euler-xyz/euler-price-oracle/issues/new) a GitHub issue discussing your ideas.
-Submit testing- and documentation-related PRs to the `master` branch and changes that touch files under `src/` to the `experiments` branch.
+Submit testing- and documentation-related PRs to [`development`](https://github.com/euler-xyz/euler-price-oracle/tree/master) and changes under `src/` to [`experiments`](https://github.com/euler-xyz/euler-price-oracle/tree/experiments).

 Here are a few ideas how you can improve Euler Price Oracles: